randymized/composable-middleware/README.md

 - 3: Connect normal
 - 4: Connect error-handling

+Although not a convention shared by other middleware containers, this package calls all middleware serving a given request with the same `this` object.
+It should thus be possible to attach an attribute to `this` in one middleware function and access it in a different middleware function serving the same request.

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).